collapsed-stacks/startups/questions/13312/testing-an-idea-in-a-regulated-industry.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2017-09-09
 - score: 0

-<p>The same way you test most if not all markets.
+The same way you test most if not all markets.
 That is, by asking some variation of: "Would you buy this?
 If so how much would you pay for it?"
-And plenty of subtle follow-up questions to figure out what they'd actually buy if not or pay for more.</p>
+And plenty of subtle follow-up questions to figure out what they'd actually buy if not or pay for more.

-<p>You won't get firm pre-orders (since you'd need a license) but you can still do your market study.</p>
+You won't get firm pre-orders (since you'd need a license) but you can still do your market study.

 ## Answer 13383